jakubtyrcha/filerep/NOTE.md

 ### Testing

 Rust comes with unit and integration test infrastructure built into it's build system.
 Calling `cargo test` from command line executes all the tests.

-Testing coroutines requires a special macro
+Tests are created by annotating the test function with a special macro.
+Tokio provides a special macro to test async functions:
 ```
 #[tokio::test]
 async fn test_multiple_connections() {